Anthony Burgess: Early life

 In 1917, Burgess was born at 91 Carisbrook Street in Harpurhey, a suburb of Manchester, England, to Catholic parents, Joseph and Elizabeth Wilson.
 He described his background as lower middle class; growing up during the Great Depression, his parents, who were shopkeepers, were fairly well off, as the demand for their tobacco and alcohol wares remained constant.
 He was known in childhood as Jack, Little Jack, and Johnny Eagle.
 At his confirmation, the name Anthony was added and he became John Anthony Burgess Wilson.
 He began using the pen name Anthony Burgess upon the publication of his 1956 novel Time for a Tiger.

 His mother Elizabeth (née Burgess) died at the age of 30 at home on 19 November 1918, during the 1918 flu pandemic.
 The causes listed on her death certificate were influenza, acute pneumonia, and cardiac failure.
 His sister Muriel had died four days earlier on 15 November from influenza, broncho-pneumonia, and cardiac failure, aged eight.
 Burgess believed he was resented by his father, Joseph Wilson, for having survived, when his mother and sister did not.

 After the death of his mother, Burgess was raised by his maternal aunt, Ann Bromley, in Crumpsall with her two daughters.
 During this time, Burgess's father worked as a bookkeeper for a beef market by day, and in the evening played piano at a public house in Miles Platting.
 After his father married the landlady of this pub, Margaret Dwyer, in 1922, Burgess was raised by his father and stepmother.
 By 1924 the couple had established a tobacconist and off-licence business with four properties.
 Burgess was briefly employed at the tobacconist shop as a child.
 On 18 April 1938, Joseph Wilson died from cardiac failure, pleurisy, and influenza at the age of 55, leaving no inheritance despite his apparent business success.
 Burgess's stepmother died of a heart attack in 1940.

 Burgess has said of his largely solitary childhood "I was either distractedly persecuted or ignored.
 I was one despised. ...
 Ragged boys in gangs would pounce on the well-dressed like myself."
-Burgess attended St. Edmund's Elementary School before moving on to Bishop Bilsborrow Memorial Elementary School, both Catholic schools, in Moss Side.
+Burgess attended St. Edmund's Elementary School, before moving on to Bishop Bilsborrow Memorial Elementary School, both Catholic schools, in Moss Side.
 He later reflected "When I went to school I was able to read.
 At the Manchester elementary school I attended, most of the children could not read, so I was ... a little apart, rather different from the rest."
-Good grades resulted in a place at Xaverian College (1928–37).
+Good grades resulted in a place at a grammar school, Xaverian College, which he attended from 1928 to 1936.